westerndigitalcorporation/cdl-tools/README.md

 bs=128k
 ioengine=libaio
 iodepth=32
-cmdprio_bssplit=128k/10/0/0/1:128k/20/0/0/2
+cmdprio_bssplit=128k/10/2/0/1:128k/20/2/0/2
 ```

-will result in the IO job executing 10% of all IOs using descriptor 1 and 20%
+will result in the IO job executing 10% of all IOs using the best effor priority
-of all IOs using descriptor 2.
+class with CDL descriptor 1 and 20% of all IOs using again the best effort
+priority class but with CDL descriptor 2.

 ## Testing a system Command Duration Limits Support

 The *cdl-tools* project includes a test suite to exercise a device supporting
 command duration limits.
-Executing the test suite results also in the
+Executing the test suite also allows testing the
-host-bus-adapter and kernel being tested.
+host-bus-adapter and kernel being used on the test system.

 > **Warning**: cdl-tools test suite is destructive.
 This means that it will
 > overwrite the CDL descriptors in the T2A and T2B pages.